We hold adoptions on Saturdays from 12:30 PM to 3:30 PM at Centinela Feed & Pet Supplies (3860 S. Centinela Avenue Los Angeles, CA 90066).

 Many people have asked why it is necessary for a rescue group to conduct home safety checks.
 Some have considered it an unnecessary intrusion, an invasion of privacy, and even insulting.
 It is important that you understand that it is not unnecessary, nor is our intent to insult anyone who is kind enough to want to rescue an animal.
 Therefore, let me try to answer this very legitimate question.

 First, please understand that it doesn’t matter how nice the adoptive family may be.
 I’ve been volunteering in the business of rescuing dogs for many years, and have seen a number of situations where dogs placed by other groups were lost though the rescuer felt comfortable about the family, but had not conducted, or delayed, the home safety check.
-It is usually in the first night that the dog gets lost, and that is why the home safety check must be conducted before the family takes the dog.
+It is usually in the first few hours that the dog gets lost, and that is why the home safety check must be conducted before the family takes the dog.

 Let me tell you a story.
 A wonderful family wanted to take a dog with them directly from the adoption site and have us come to do the home safety check at a later time.
 At that time we were overwhelmed with a very busy schedule, so to do the home safety check as it should be done, the adoptive family, who lived sixty miles away, had to wait for a week.
 That also meant that we’d have to pay for another week of boarding.
 For those reasons it was very tempting to let them take the dog, relying on their obvious good will and decency.
 But we didn’t.